Oluwayomi-Project/Manuscript_Visualisation_of_Bayesian_hierarchical_models/README.md

 The estimates for parameters and hyperparameters derived from the fitted model and hierarchical models were utilised to generate visual representations of the model regression line on the observed data.
 These visualisations are stored as "fit_ind_country_model.pdf," "fit_country_model.pdf," "fit_region_model.pdf," "fit_income_model.pdf," and "fit_incomeregion_model.pdf" within the **regression_fits folder**.

-### Investigating Covid-impact – Analysis.Rmd

-I filtered out observational data points for the year 2022, then applied an lm model and assessed the slope before and after the onset of COVID.
-The post-COVID slope is predominantly lower and negative compared to the pre-COVID slope, indicating a negative impact of COVID on the overall slope of the PISA dataset.

-Subsequently, I calculated the overall sigma of the model for both post- and pre-COVID periods.
-The overall variation post-COVID is higher than pre-COVID.
-Similarly, the hyper-parameter intercept estimate variation for post-COVID is lower than the pre-COVID hyper-parameter variation.

-These findings suggest that COVID adversely affects the overall performance of the model.
-The decrease in hyper-parameter variation is attributed to an increase in sample size.
-I recommend generating visuals that compare parameter and hyper-parameter estimates between pre- and post-COVID models.